NicolasAvailable/Countries-app/README.md

 # Countries ✈️

 This project was created with Angular and the API restCountries.
-In this project you could search countries by name, capital or by their region.
+In this project you could search countries by it name, capital or by their region.

 ![countries img](https://i.imgur.com/zJDjbBy.jpg)